-Ofgem consultation on the RIIO-ED2 framework is underway.
+Ofgem consultation on the RIIO-ED2 framework, covering the period from 2023 to 2028, is underway.
 Ofgem's statements on RIIO-ED2 clearly reflect the importance of the electricity distribution sector in enabling the transition to a low carbon economy and also acknowledge the evolution of DNOs to perform Distribution System Operations (DSO) as part of this transition.
-The next two years will see Ofgem decide on many of the aspects of the RIIO-ED2 price control framework which are to be developed to meet these and other strategic challenges.
+The next year will see Ofgem decide on many of the aspects of the RIIO-ED2 price control framework which are to be developed to meet these and other strategic challenges.
 We continue to engage in, and influence, the RIIO-ED2 process to meet the needs of our customers and other stakeholders.

 We also monitor the continuing environment of political and economic uncertainty.
-With the decisive election result in 2019, there is reduced political uncertainty.
-Although the outcome from Brexit remains unknown, this is expected to have a limited direct impact aside from a modest increase in stock levels to manage supply chain risk, which has proved helpful in managing the COVID-19 crisis.
+Brexit has had a limited direct impact, aside from a modest increase in stock levels to manage supply chain risk, which has proved helpful in managing the COVID-19 crisis.